HariSekhon/DevOps-Bash-tools/README.md

   - `buildkite_pipelines.sh` - lists Buildkite pipelines
   - `buildkite_create_pipeline.sh` - create a Buildkite pipeline from a JSON configuration (like from `buildkite_get_pipeline.sh` or `buildkite_save_pipelines.sh`)
   - `buildkite_get_pipeline.sh` - gets details for a specific Buildkite pipeline in JSON format
+  - `buildkite_update_pipeline.sh` - updates a BuildKite pipeline from a configuration provided via stdin or from a file saved via `buildkite_get_pipeline.sh`
+  - `buildkite_patch_pipeline.sh` - updates a BuildKite pipeline from a partial configuration provided as an arg, via stdin, or from a file arg saved via `buildkite_get_pipeline.sh`
   - `buildkite_pipeline_skip_settings.sh` - lists the skip intermediate build settings for one or more given BuildKite pipelines
   - `buildkite_pipeline_set_skip_settings.sh` - configures given or all BuildKite pipelines to skip intermediate builds and cancel running builds in favour of latest build
   - `buildkite_cancel_scheduled_builds.sh` - cancels BuildKite scheduled builds (to clear a backlog due to offline agents and just focus on new builds)
   - `buildkite_cancel_running_builds.sh` - cancels BuildKite running builds (to clear them and restart new later eg. after agent / environment change / fix)
+  - `buildkite_pipeline_disable_forked_pull_requests.sh` - disables forked pull request builds on a BuildKite pipeline to protect your build environment from arbitrary code execution security vulnerabilities
   - `buildkite_rebuild_cancelled_builds.sh` - triggers rebuilds of last N cancelled builds in current pipeline
   - `buildkite_rebuild_failed_builds.sh` - triggers rebuilds of last N failed builds in current pipeline (eg. after agent restart / environment change / fix)
   - `buildkite_rebuild_all_pipelines_last_cancelled.sh` - triggers rebuilds of the last cancelled build in each pipeline in the organization